SARS-CoV-2 Omicron variant: Spread

-As of 17 January 2022, BA.2 had been detected in at least 40 countries and in all continents except Antarctica.
+By 17 January 2022, BA.2 had been detected in at least 40 countries and in all continents except Antarctica.
 By 31 January, it had been detected in at least 57 countries.
 In global samples collected from 4 February to 5 March and uploaded to GISAID, BA.2 accounted for c.
 34%, compared to 41% for BA.1.1, 25% for BA.1 and less than 1% for BA.3.
 In a review two weeks later, covering 16 February to 17 March, BA.2 had become the most frequent.
 Based on GISAID uploads, BA.1 peaked in January 2022, after which it was overtaken by both BA.1.1 and BA.2.
 In North America, parts of Europe and parts of Asia, BA.1 was first outcompeted by BA.1.1.
 For example, in the United States, France and Japan, BA.1.1 became the dominant subvariant in January 2022.

-By December 2021/January 2022, BA.2 had become dominant in parts of India (already making up almost 80 percent in Kolkata in December 2021) and the Philippines, had become frequent in Scandinavia, South Africa and Singapore, and was showing signs of growth in Germany and the United Kingdom.
-In Japan, which has quarantine and detailed screening of all international travellers, as of 24 January, the vast majority of BA.2 had been detected in people that had arrived from India or the Philippines with cases going back at least to 1 December 2021 (far fewer BA.1 or other variants were detected among arrivals from the two countries in that period), but small numbers had also been detected in people arriving from other countries.
+During December 2021–January 2022, BA.2 had become dominant in parts of India (already making up almost 80 percent of infections in Kolkata in December 2021) and the Philippines, had become frequent in Scandinavia, South Africa and Singapore, and was showing signs of growth in Germany and the United Kingdom.
+In Japan, which has quarantine and detailed screening of all international travellers, as of 24 January 2022, the vast majority of BA.2 had been detected in people that had arrived from India or the Philippines, with cases going back at least to 1 December 2021 (far fewer BA.1 or other variants were detected among arrivals from the two countries in that period), but small numbers had also been detected in people arriving from other countries.

-In Denmark, the first BA.2 was in a sample collected on 5 December 2021.
+In Denmark, the first BA.2 specimen was in a sample collected on 5 December 2021.
 By week fifty (13–19 December) it had started to increase, with BA.2 being at around 2 percent of sequenced cases compared to 46 percent BA.1 (remaining Delta).
 The frequency of both Omicron subvariants continued to increase throughout the last half of December; and by the end of the year BA.2 had reached 20 percent and BA.1 peaked at 72 percent.
 In January 2022, BA.1 began decreasing, whereas BA.2 continued its increase.
 By the second week of 2022, the frequency of the two was almost equal, both being near 50 percent.
 In the following week, BA.2 became clearly dominant in Denmark with 65 percent of new cases.
 Trends from the other Scandinavian countries, India, South Africa and the United Kingdom also showed that BA.2 was increasing in proportion to BA.1.
 In February 2022, it had become the dominant subvariant in South Africa, in February it had become dominant in Germany and in March it had become dominant in the United Kingdom.
 In March, BA.1.1 was still heavily dominant in the United States (having overtaken BA.1 in January), but BA.2 was increasing in frequency, later becoming dominant in the US by 29 March.